Law School Case Brief

 Euclid v.
 Ambler Realty Co. - 272 U.S. 365, 47 S. Ct.
 114 (1926)

 Before a zoning ordinance can be declared unconstitutional, it must be said that its provisions are clearly arbitrary and unreasonable, having no substantial relation to the public health, safety, morals, or general welfare.

-Did the zoning ordinance violate the constitutional protection of substantive due process?
+Did the zoning ordinance of the Village of Euclid violate Ambler's constitutional protection of substantive due process?

-The court held that the district court clearly had equitable jurisdiction over the matter and further held that the ordinance, in its general scope and dominant features, was a valid exercise of authority.
-The landowner's property had not suffered or been threatened with an injury that entitled him to challenge the constitutionality of the ordinance.
+The United States Supreme Court held that the district court clearly had equitable jurisdiction over the matter and further held that the ordinance, in its general scope and dominant features, was a valid exercise of authority.
+Ambler had not suffered or been threatened with an injury that entitled it to challenge the constitutionality of the ordinance.
 The restrictions imposed bore a rational relation to the health and safety of the community.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.